algosup/2024-2025-project-3-quickest-path-team-6/README.md

-# PathQuick - Chart Your Fastest Adventure Across the USA! 🚀
+# PathQuick - Chart Your Fastest Adventure! 🚀

-Welcome to PathQuick, the ultimate guide to uncovering the quickest routes between landmarks in the vast and diverse United States!
+Welcome to PathQuick, the ultimate guide to uncovering the quickest routes between!
 Whether you're a virtual road tripper or a logistical mastermind, PQ is here to deliver blazing-fast route calculations and seamless navigation.

 ## What Is PathQuick?

 PathQuick is more than a piece of software—it's your trusty digital cartographer.
-With its cutting-edge algorithms, PQ scours the labyrinth of roads connecting the USA’s landmarks and delivers routes with precision and efficiency.
+With its cutting-edge algorithms, PQ scours the labyrinth of roads connecting the landmarks and delivers routes with precision and efficiency.

-## Why PathQuick Stands Out ?
+## Why PathQuick Stands Out?

 PathQuick isn't just about getting you from Point A to Point B; it’s about doing so with flair and finesse.
 We've poured our love for problem-solving and optimization into this project to ensure: